AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 When you create a certificate, OpenSSL uses the Common Name property to identify the certificate holder.
 For the certificate of the render instance, use the instance computer's host name as the Common Name if you are configuring Dispatcher to accept the certificate only if it matches the hostname of the Publish instance.
 (See the [DispatcherCheckPeerCN](dispatcher-ssl.md#main-pars-title-11) property.)

 1. Open a terminal and change the current directory to the directory that contains the CH.sh file of your OpenSSL libraries.
 1. Enter the following command and provide values when prompted.
-If required, use the host name of the publish instance as the the Common Name.
+If required, use the host name of the publish instance as the Common Name.
 The host name is DNS-resolvable name for the IP address of the render:

    ```shell
    ./CA.sh -newreq